(a) When a Deposition May Be Taken.

 (1) Duration.
-Unless the parties agree or the court orders otherwise, a deposition should be of reasonable length, is presumptively limited to 4 hours, and must be completed in a single day.
-An unreasonable refusal to extend deposition time may result in sanctions.
+Unless the parties agree or the court orders otherwise, a deposition is limited to 4 hours and must be completed in a single day.

 (2) Sanctions.
-The court may impose appropriate sanctions–including any order under Rule 65–against a party or attorney who has engaged in unreasonable, groundless, abusive, or obstructionist conduct in connection with a deposition, or who without good cause terminates or limits a deposition.
+The court may impose appropriate sanctions–including any order under Rule 16(h)–against a party or attorney who has engaged in unreasonable, groundless, abusive, or obstructionist conduct in connection with a deposition including an unreasonable refusal to agree to extend a deposition beyond 4 hours.

 (3) Motion to Terminate or Limit.

 (A) Grounds.
-At any time during a deposition, the deponent or a party may terminate or limit the deposition on the ground that it is being conducted in bad faith or in a manner that unreasonably annoys, embarrasses, or oppresses the deponent or party.
-Within 10 days thereafter, the deponent or party must file a motion in the court where the action is pending or the court where the deposition is being taken.
+At any time during a deposition, the deponent or a party may move to terminate or limit the deposition on the ground that it is being conducted in bad faith or in a manner that unreasonably annoys, embarrasses, or oppresses the deponent or party.
+The deponent or party must file the motion in the court where the action is pending or the court where the deposition is being taken.
 If the objecting deponent or party so demands, the deposition must be suspended for the time necessary to obtain an order.
-If the person who limits or terminates the deposition fails to file a timely motion, any other party may move to compel the continuation of the deposition and seek sanctions under Rule 65.

 (e) Review by the Deponent; Changes.